Risk-Team/CAVAanalytics/README.md

 |:--:|
 | *When data is uploaded locally, path.to.rcps would contain at least one folder called historical, containing the historical simulation runs and one or more folders per RCP, SSP or other.
 Within these folders, there can be multiple models or simulations that will be loaded and checked for temportal consistency* |

-with a small subset of the CAS-22 domain, availabel with the package
+with a small subset of the CAS-22 domain, available with the package

 ```